 - I plan to increase my retirement contributions in 2018.
 After I left teaching, I rolled over my two state teacher retirement accounts into a Traditional IRA with an investment company.
 Then, my boyfriend came across Betterment*, which was doing really well for him, and I decided to roll over my Traditional IRA from that other company to Betterment.
 I’ve never been that great about contributing to retirement, but I did finally start making a small monthly contribution.
 At the end of December 2017, I set it to double starting on January 1st.
-Then, I created an SEP IRA with Betterment*, which is a type of IRA for people who are self-employed and/or are small business owners.
-I plan to contribute the same amount to that account each month as I am to my Traditional IRA.
-Between the two, it will be approximately 5% of my monthly income, which I hope to continue to increase over time as my business grows (or as my income grows, I should say).
+I hope to continue to increase my contributions over time as my business grows (or as my income grows, I should say).

 - Lastly, but most importantly, I need to change my mindset around money.
 I think that will be a really big help – and I think that’s why I was doing so well in the first half of 2017, because my money mindset was better.
 Then, all of the sudden, I started to see some bumps in the road and some obstacles to try to overcome, and that good money mindset vanished.
 I’d like to get back into reading DDT’s blog posts, and she’s published a book, as well, so I’m going to see if I can get that from my public library.
 I also want to reread some of the business books I already own, like Carrie Green’s She Means Business** and Cara Alwill Leyba’s Girl Code**.
 Those books always have a way of getting me fired up and improving my money mindset, so I need to return to that headspace.
 Instead of seeing myself as living from “paycheck to paycheck” (I don’t really get paychecks, since I’m self-employed, but you know what I mean), I need to stay focused on the bigger picture.
 I’ve had some success with manifestation/the law of attraction in the past, so I might try to get back into that again, too!